 So What’s All This Got To Do With Exercise and Ageing?

 Exercise also has a protective effect against the consequences of oxidative stress by increasing the levels of natural antioxidant levels in the blood.
-Particularly, resistance type exercises have previously been linked with reducing the effects of oxidative stress 8.
+Particularly, resistance type exercises such as weightlifting have previously been linked with reducing the effects of oxidative stress 3.

 And lifting weights, it seems, can help combat those pesky free radicals leading to less oxidative stress and its associated blood vessel and musculature problems.
 And we’re not necessarily talking about heavy weights either.